godotengine/godot-docs/classes/class_skeletonik3d.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-SkeletonIK3D is used to place the end bone of a :ref:`Skeleton3D<class_Skeleton3D>` bone chain at a certain point in 3D by rotating all bones in the chain accordingly.
+A node used to rotate all bones of a :ref:`Skeleton3D<class_Skeleton3D>` bone chain a way that places the end bone at a desired 3D position.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-SkeletonIK3D is used to place the end bone of a :ref:`Skeleton3D<class_Skeleton3D>` bone chain at a certain point in 3D by rotating all bones in the chain accordingly.
-A typical scenario for IK in games is to place a characters feet on the ground or a characters hands on a currently hold object.
+SkeletonIK3D is used to rotate all bones of a :ref:`Skeleton3D<class_Skeleton3D>` bone chain a way that places the end bone at a desired 3D position.
+A typical scenario for IK in games is to place a character's feet on the ground or a character's hands on a currently held object.
 SkeletonIK uses FabrikInverseKinematic internally to solve the bone chain and applies the results to the :ref:`Skeleton3D<class_Skeleton3D>` ``bones_global_pose_override`` property for all affected bones in the chain.
-If fully applied this overwrites any bone transform from :ref:`Animation<class_Animation>`\ s or bone custom poses set by users.
-The applied amount can be controlled with the ``interpolation`` property.
+If fully applied, this overwrites any bone transform from :ref:`Animation<class_Animation>`\ s or bone custom poses set by users.
+The applied amount can be controlled with the :ref:`interpolation<class_SkeletonIK3D_property_interpolation>` property.

 ::